airplanemodes/meishi/README.md

 ### Post scriptum
 _Written with `<3` at HackerU._
-_Some inspiration has come from a japanese animation._
+_Some inspiration has come from a Japanese animation._